Codyvanzandt/Octoberest-Books/octoberest-post.md

 And of course, there are the veteran spooky statisticians of the National Retail Federation, who've been running an annual [Halloween Trends Report](https://nrf.com/topics/holiday-and-seasonal-trends/halloween) for some years now.

-As for my own entry into this amusingly large body of Halloween hackery, I've decided to stick to my literary roots and launch what I'm calling a cultural analytics "bottle project" (*a la* television's [bottle episodes](https://en.wikipedia.org/wiki/Bottle_episode)) -- a short-and-sweet single-method, single-dataset, single-day investigation into a simple question: which fantasy books are the "Octoberest."
+As for my own entry into this amusingly large body of Halloween hackery, I've decided to stick to my literary roots and launch what I'm calling a cultural analytics "bottle project" (*a la* television's [bottle episodes](https://en.wikipedia.org/wiki/Bottle_episode)) -- a short-and-sweet single-method, single-dataset, single-day investigation into one small question: which fantasy books are the "Octoberest."
 The great hope of the project, of course, is that the "Octoberest" books are also the spookiest, most-Halloweenest books!

 ## Computing Octoberness